ClimateCompatibleGrowth/GeoH2/README.md

 This script will take a few seconds to run.

+# Visualizing results

+Visualizes the spatial variation in different costs per kilogram of hydrogen.

+You can run this script by entering the following command in your terminal:

+`.../GEOH2 % python map_costs.py`

+This script will take a few seconds to run.

 # Limitations

 This model considers only greenfield wind and solar plants for hydrogen production.
 Therefore it does not consider using grid electricity or existing generation for hydrogen production.